 Post and Forget

 Social media is a wonderful tool because it allows us the ability to interact with others in the world.
 Oftentimes, posts require additional responses, especially if it is receiving interaction from customers.
 Make sure to set time aside to interact and reinforce relationships with customers.

 Use the Same Content on All Platforms

 Not all social media accounts are built for the same types of content.
 A graphic you share on Facebook isn’t necessarily the same graphic you should share on Instagram.
 An Instagram Live video isn’t necessarily the same video you should put on Snapchat.
-Make sure your content is fresh and different- that way customers will be motivated to follow your business on multiple platforms.
+Make your content fresh and different and consumers will follow your business on multiple platforms.

 Want to learn more about MassLive Media’s digital solutions and how we can help you with social media?
 Let’s talk.